-I have audited the accompanying combined fund type and account group financial statements - regulatory basis of the Chouteau-Mazie School District No. I-32, Mayes County, Oklahoma, as of and for the year ended June 30, 2016, as listed in the table of contents.
+I have audited the accompanying combined fund type and account group financial statements - regulatory basis of the Chouteau-Mazie School District No. I-32, Mayes County, Oklahoma, as of and for the year ended June 30, 2018, and the related notes to the financial statements, as listed in the table of contents.